-24. My attention is also invited to the decision of a learned Single Judge (F.I.Rebello, J) in Writ Petition No.243 of 2004 where following the view taken by the Supreme Court, learned Single Judge accepted the contention ₽Ð employer and upheld the objection to the the maintainability of the claim under Compensation Act on identical ground.
+24. My attention is also invited to the decision of a learned Single Judge (F.I.Rebello, J) in Writ Petition No.243 of 2004 where following the view taken by the Supreme Court, learned Single Judge accepted the contention of the employer and upheld the objection to the maintainability of the claim under Compensation Act on identical ground.
 In W.P.
-243 of 2004, learned Single Judge in his order delivered the 23rd December on 2004 hạs adverted to an identical objection and observed thus:- therefore, would be The ∕iş⁄sue∖ whether on account of subsequent coverage establishment, the petitioner is of not liable to pay and it is respondent No.2 who is bound to pay the legal entitlement of respondent No.1.
-To my mind the issue longer res integra having been ís no judgement of covered by the the Apex in Bharagath Engineering Court Vs. R.Ranganayaki and Anr., (203) 2 S.C.C.
+243 of 2004, the learned Single Judge in his order delivered on 23rd December 2004 has adverted to an identical objection and observed thus:- therefore, would be /ișŝue whether on account of subsequent coverage establishment, the petitioner is liable to pay and it is respondent No.2 who is bound to pay the legal entitlement of respondent No.1.
+To my mind the issue longer res integra having been judgement of covered by the Apex in Bharagath Engineering Vs. R.Ranganayaki and Anr., (203) 2 S.C.C.
 138. The Court therein Apex was considering amongst others, meaning of expression "Insured Person".

-In that case, the application for insurance was made after accident resulted in a death of the workman.
+made after accident resulted in a death of the workman.
 The establishment was registered after the said date.
 It is on the facts of that case, that the Apex Court was considering whether the persons so deceased before the coverage would be an insured person."

-will therefore, be clear that even if Ιt the establishment is not covered and if by subsequent order the establishment is covered it will cover the period within which the workman suffered injury or died, consequent to the injury and would be entitled to the benefits under the E.S.I.C.
+will therefore, be clear that even if the establishment is not covered and by subsequent order the establishment is covered it will cover the period within which the workman suffered injury or consequent to the injury and would be entitled to the benefits under E.S.I.C.
 Act.
-Having said so, the Workmen's authority under the Compensation would act have no jurisdiction to entertain the claim. То that extent, the impugned order will have to be set aside."
+Having said so, Workmen's authority under the Compensation would act have no jurisdiction to entertain the claim. that extent, the impugned order will have to be set aside."

-25. No decision of either the Supreme Court or this Court taking a contrary view has been brought to my notice.
+25. No decision of either the Supreme court or this Court taking a contrary view has been brought to my notice.

-26. these circumstances, I am of the view In that the learned Commissioner was in total error in rejecting the preliminary objection.
-In the facts and circumstances of the present case and an application was made for issuance of when summons to ESIC and all documents including correspondence between the employer and ESIC is placed on record, the objection could not have been over-ruled on the ground that the insured was \checkmark not covered during his lifetime.
-Once necessity of such coverage is ruled out in the light of the interpretation placed on section 53 by the Supreme Court, then, the view of the learned Commissioner cannot be sustained.
+26. these circumstances, I am of the view that the learned Commissioner was in total error in rejecting the preliminary objection.
+In the facts and circumstances of the present case and an application was made for issuance of summons to ESIC and all documents including correspondence between the employer and ESIC is placed on record, the objection could not have been ever-ruled on the ground that the insured was not covered during his lifetime. necessity of such coverage is ruled out in light of the interpretation placed on section 53 by the Supreme Court, then, the view of the learned Commissioner cannot be sustained.